atolab/zenoh-web/content/docs/manual/abstractions.md

  - **Properties**: the value is a string representing a list of keys/values separated by `';'` (e.g. `"k1=v1;k2=v2..."`)
  - **Integer**: the value is an integer
  - **Float**: the value is a float
- - **Custom**: the value is a bytes buffer with a free string allowing for instance to describe its encoding
+ - **Custom**: the value is a bytes buffer with a free string where the instance describes its encoding

 ---
 ## Timestamp
-When a [value](#value) is put into zenoh, the first zenoh router receiving this value automatically associates it with a timestamp.
+When a [value](#value) is put into zenoh, the first zenoh router which receives this value automatically associates it with a timestamp.
 This timestamp is made of 2 items:

  - A **time** generated by a [Hybrid Logical Clock (HLC)](https://cse.buffalo.edu/tech-reports/2014-04.pdf).
    This time is a 64-bit time with a similar structure than a NTP timestamp (but with a different epoch):
      - the higher 32-bit part is the number of seconds since midnight, January 1, 1970 UTC (implying a roll over in 2106).
-     - the lower 32-bit part is a fraction of second, but with the 8 last bits replaced by a counter.
+     - the lower 32-bit part is a fraction of second, but with the last 8 bits replaced by a counter.

-     This time gives a theoritical resolution of 2^-32 seconds (60 nanoseconds), and guarantees that the same time cannot be generated twice and that the *happened-before* relationship is preserved.
+   This time gives a theoretical resolution of 2^-32 seconds (60 nanoseconds), it guarantees that the same time cannot be generated twice and that the *happened-before* relationship is preserved.

  - The **UUID** of the zenoh router that generated the time.

 Such a timestamp allows zenoh to guarantee that each value introduced into the system has a unique timestamp, and that those timestamps (and therefore the values) can be ordered in the same way at any point of the system, without the need of any consensus algorithm.